allegro/axion-release-plugin/docs/configuration/ci_servers.md

 ### Attach remote on build

 Bamboo does not fetch remotes list.
-Fortunately `axion-release` can attach itself to remote using remote address passed via Bamboo
+Fortunately `axion-release` can attach itself to the remote using remote address passed via Bamboo
 variables:

     ./gradlew release -s \